vcpkg: A C++ package manager for Windows, Linux and MacOS

 You can produce Linux binaries from a Windows machine by using the Windows Subsystem for Linux (WSL).
 Follow the instructions to Set up WSL on Windows 10, and configure it with the Visual Studio extension for Linux.
 You can put all your built libraries for both Windows and Linux into the same folder and access it from both Windows and WSL.

 Export compiled binaries and headers

 Requiring everyone on a team to download and build libraries can be inefficient.
-A single team member can do that work, and then use vcpkg export to create a zip file of the binaries and headers that can be easily shared with other team members.
+A single team member can do that work, and then use vcpkg export to create a zip file of the binaries and headers, or a NuGet package (various format available), that can be easily shared with other team members.

 Update/upgrade installed libraries